-- A candidate for the degree of Doctor of Philosophy by Publication must be approved by the Academic Director of Postgraduate Research Degree Programmes on the recommendation of the Board of one of the University's Schools of Studies on the basis of: - (1) Possession of a degree from this or another approved university or of some other equivalent qualification approved by the Board; - The submission of evidence to the Board's satisfaction of published work of a type and nature which is consistent with the award of a degree at this level (in terms of the candidate's distinct ability to conduct original investigations, to test ideas whether the candidate's own or those of others and to understand the relationship(s) of the theme(s) of the investigations to a wider field of knowledge.
+1 A candidate for the degree of Doctor of Philosophy by Publication must be approved by the Academic Director of Research Degree Programmes on the recommendation of the Head of one of the University's Schools of Studies or their nominee on the basis of:

+- Possession of a degree from this or another approved university or of some other equivalent qualification approved by the Head of School (or nominee); - The submission of evidence to the satisfaction of the Head of (2) School (or nominee) of published work of a type and nature which is consistent with the award of a degree at this level (in terms of the candidate's distinct ability to conduct original investigations, to test ideas whether the candidate's own or those of others and to understand the relationship(s) of the theme(s) of the investigations to a wider field of knowledge.
 The candidate is expected to have taken due account of previously published work on the subject.
 The work must show evidence of adequate industry and application of an extent characteristic of more than seven years' active research effort in the candidate's field.
-The work should represent a significant contribution to the development of understanding, for example, through the discovery of new knowledge, the connection of previously unrelated facts, the development of a new theory or the revision of older views.); - (3) A nomination and statement of support for the candidate from a member of that Board who shall be obliged to confirm the existence of a common research interest with the nominee: and - (4) The availability of suitable expertise in the School to advise and (if appropriate) examine the candidate. - 2 Before being admitted to the degree of Doctor of Philosophy by Publication, the candidate must: - (1) Study as a part-time student, under the guidance of teachers in the School appointed by the Board as the candidate's supervisory team, in accordance with these regulations; - (2) Satisfy the examiners in such assessment as may be required by these regulations. - 3 Candidates for the degree of Doctor of Philosophy by Publication will be designated as Category 'A' (including faculty of Schools and such other candidates as Senate shall determine) or Category B. For Category 'A' candidates references in these regulations to the Board of the School shall be interpreted as references to the Learning and Teaching Committee. - 4 The period of study shall normally be six months, extendable at the UEA CALENDAR 2013/14 discretion of the Board to a maximum of twelve months, beginning on 1 October, 1 January, 1 April or 1 July.
+The work should represent a significant contribution to the development of understanding, for example, through the discovery of new knowledge, the connection of previously unrelated facts, the development of a new theory or the revision of older views.); - 3) A nomination and statement of support for the candidate from a member of that School who shall be obliged to confirm the existence of a common research interest with the nominee; and -) The availability of suitable expertise in the School to advise and (if appropriate) examine the candidate.

+2 Before being admitted to the degree of Doctor of Philosophy by Publication, the candidate must:

+- Study as a part-time student, under the guidance of teachers in the School appointed by the Head of School (or nominee) as the candidate's supervisory team, in accordance with these regulations; - (2) Satisfy the examiners in such assessment as may be required by these regulations.

+3 Candidates for the degree of Doctor of Philosophy by Publication will be designated as Category 'A' (including faculty of Schools and such other candidates as Senate shall determine) or Category B. For Category 'A' candidates references in these regulations to the Head of School shall be interpreted as references to the Academic Director of Research Degree Programmes.

+4 The period of study shall normally be six months, extendable at the discretion of the Board to a maximum of twelve months, beginning on 1 October, 1 January, 1 April or 1 July.